 By 1894, the area was ruled as a protectorate by the United Kingdom, who established their administrative laws across the territory.
 Later, on October 1962, Uganda gained its independence from the United Kingdom.

 The official languages of Uganda are English and Kiswahili although several other languages can be used as a medium of instructions in schools or other educational institutions like legislative, administrative or judicial purposes as prescribed by law.
 Some of these is Luganda which is widely spoken across the country and others like Runyoro, Acholi, Runyankore, Rukiga, Luo, and Lusoga among others.
+About Uganda’s Tourism

 Uganda as nation has got a very strong cultural heritage with a number of regions with Kingdoms that describe different tribes and their culture and these include Buganda, Toro, Bunyoro, Busoga and Rwenzururu kingdoms.
 Ugandans are remarkably hospitable people with a diversity of rich culture and lifestyles each one with its own interesting traditional dance.

 Besides cultural dances, Uganda’s culture and traditions is also expressed through local Arts and crafts made from local materials such as papyrus reeds, clay and wood.
 These art and crafts include weaved baskets, wood carvings, beaded jewelries.
 All these and many more can be found at all points of the country for example in craft/gift shops, hotel/lodges, urban galleries and national Theaters.
 Always consider taking on a cultural tour while on a safari to Uganda and explore the beautiful culture of Ugandans in the known destinations.
+About Uganda’s Tourism

 Some of the remarkable cultural and historical sites in Uganda are;